-These courses include four lower-level certificates, in which I, II, and III provide basic computer skills, whereas certificate IV level includes diplomas and advanced diplomas that prepare students with skills needed to enter specific careers in computing and information technology.
+These courses include four lower-level certificates, which I, II, and III, provide basic computer skills.
+In contrast, certificate IV level has diplomas and advanced diplomas that prepare students with skills needed to enter specific careers in computing and information technology.

-You can consider undertaking a certificate I or II before going for more specialised diplomas or advanced diploma.
+Consider a certificate I or II before pursuing more specialised or advanced diplomas.

-A general qualification in IT offers various skills to the graduates that they can use in different Information Technology roles.
-However, there is also a long list of specialisations to prepare students for specific areas like:
+A general IT qualification offers graduates various skills they can use in different Information Technology roles.
+However, there is also a long list of specialisations to prepare students for specific areas: